-During season 2017, Port Gdansk had scheduled a total of 67 ship calls (increase of over 200% over 2016) and handled over 30,000 passengers.
+During season 2017, Port Gdansk had scheduled a total of 67 ship calls (over 200% increase over 2016) and handled over 30,000 passengers.
 Of all ship calls, 40 were cruise vessels and their passengers - around 17,000.
-The vessels' sizes were also record-breaking - with average gross tonnage over 24,800 tons and average LOA length up to to 170 m (558 ft).
-Among the visiting cruise ships in 2017 were AIDAcara, (June 16 and 30), Thomson Celebration (July 19) and National Geographic Orion (April 12, May 13).
+Vessels' sizes were also record-breaking - with average gross tonnage over 24,800 GT-tons and average LOA length up to 170 m (558 ft).
+Among the visiting cruise liners in 2017 were AIDAcara, (June 16 and 30), Thomson Celebration (July 19) and National Geographic Orion (April 12, May 13).